-If you are blessed to have hot water, a few things.
+- If you are blessed to have hot water, a few things.
 Make sure the hot water heater is out of reach for horses and people.
-Also, make sure the accompanying outlets are out of reach.
+Also, make sure the accompanying outlets are out of reach and are GFI outlets.
 Please use a low temperature on the settings to be sure that you will never scald yourself or your horse.
 Most hot water heaters have anti-scald valves that you can maneuver.
 Keeping the water heater insulated will save you some energy, too.

 How have you been able to improve your wash rack?